 Pilgrim’s roots are in the Congregational tradition, which can be traced back to the Pilgrims and Puritans.
-We are a congregation of the Metropolitan Boston Association of the Massachusetts Conference of the United Church of Christ.
+We are a congregation of the Southern New England Conference of the of the United Church of Christ.
 Individual UCC congregations are not bound by hierarchal control—each local church is autonomous.
 However, we are a people of covenant.
 One of our denomination’s historical phrases is, “In essentials unity, in non-essentials liberty, in all things charity.”

 Our overarching creed in the UCC has always been and will always be love.
 As a denomination, here are the UCC’s core beliefs:

 - We believe that each person is unique and valuable.

 - We believe that each person is on a spiritual journey.

 - We believe that the persistent search for God produces an authentic relationship with God.

 - We believe that all of the baptized “belong body and soul to our Lord and Savior Jesus Christ.”

 - We believe that all people of faith are invited to join Christ at Christ’s table for the sacrament of Communion.

 - We believe the UCC is called to be a united and uniting church.